Company Formation in

 One of the major advantages of utilising New Zealand companies is that New Zealand is a full member of the Organisation for Economic Co-operation and Development (O.E.C.D) and is not considered as a harmful tax jurisdiction.

-Although it is possible to register an unlimited liability company, companies are usually either limited liability companies or companies limited by guarantee.
-If properly structured, a New Zealand resident company can operate as a tax free international business company.
+Although it is possible to register an unlimited liability company, companies are usually either limited liability companies or limited partnerships, amongst other types of entities.
 There is great flexibility in the incorporation and management of a New Zealand Company.
-It has no capital requirements and has a simple and fast incorporation procedure.
+So far, Companies Office (local Registrar of Companies) does not impose any sort of no capital requirements and has a simple and fast incorporation procedure.

 Every company must have a registered office in New Zealand, where statutory registers are kept, as well as an address for service, where legal documents can be delivered to the company.
 Both addresses must be notified to the Registrar on application for incorporation.
-It has to be a physical New Zealand address.
-Usually it is the business address of registered agent.
+It has to be a physical New Zealand address – virtual office addresses are not acceptable or applicable.

 Types of Corporate Entities

-Currently, there are several types of companies are available in New Zealand:
+Currently, there are a few commonly used types of companies in New Zealand:

 LTC – Look-Through Company